uviclibraries/data-visualization-and-narrative-maps/index.md

 1. Be aware of why “cleaning” data is necessary & clean it a Google Sheet or Excel Spreadsheet.
 3. Create a Google Sheets visualizations
 9. Find open data online (e.g. City of Seattle, City of Victoria)
+10. Create a Google Map using open data
-10. Create a story based multimedia map using Storymap JS
+11. Create a story based multimedia map using Storymap JS
-11. Createa a timeline multimedia narritive using Timeline JS
+12. Createa a timeline multimedia narritive using Timeline JS
 13. Create a customized Word Cloud

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }